feature-hub/feature-hub/README.md

 }
 ```

-#### Putting It All Together
+#### Feature Service Provider Definition

 Finally, the `id`, the `dependencies` object, and the `create` method constitute
-the feature service provider definition that needs to be exported:
+the Feature Service provider definition that needs to be exported:

 ```js
 export const counterDefinition = {